WroclawUniversityOfScienceAndTechnology/pwrforge/tests/test_data/test_projects/common_scargo_project_stm32/README.md

 Presently only L4, F4 and F7 series are supported.
 Those dependencies can be refer using:
 `${CONAN_STM32_CMAKE_ROOT}`
 To get the conan build time dependencies into your project it is recommended to use CMake FetchContent functionality.
-Model of the microcontroller is taken from the model set in scargo.toml file e.g.:
+Model of the microcontroller is taken from the model set in pwrforge.toml file e.g.:
 `[stm32] -> chip = "STM32L496AGI6"`

 ## Debug